basham/swit-workshop-impact/slides.md

 Define the question.

 Notes:
 First, an assumption is unexamined when you may not be aware of it or when you may have not thought deeply about it.
-We can define what we do not know, by articulating it as a question.
+We can define what we do not know, by writing it down or even rephrasing it as a question.